explosion/spaCy/extra/DEVELOPER_DOCS/StringStore-Vocab.md

 of the `Vocab`, and can be accessed using `__getitem__` on the `Vocab`.
 The memory for storing `LexemeC` objects is managed by a pool that belongs to the `Vocab`.

+Note that `__getitem__` on the `Vocab` works much like the `StringStore`, in that it accepts a hash or id, with one important difference: if you do a lookup using a string, that value is added to the `StringStore` automatically.

 The attributes stored in a `LexemeC` are:

 - orth (the raw text)